openalea/action-build-publish-anaconda/README.md

   publish your package on rc (release candidate) channel.
 - Publication on openalea main channel will be done by OpenAlea core developer team or during Release coding sprints.

-## Instalation
+## Installation

-If you belong to openalea organisation, please follow [these instalation instructions](./doc/workflows/openalea_ci/README.md) to activate CI on your repo.
+If you belong to openalea organisation, please follow [these installation instructions](./doc/workflows/openalea_ci/README.md) to activate CI on your repo.

 If you want to test it in another context, just add and [configure to your needs](./doc/workflows/openalea_ci/README.md) the following `.github/workflows/openalea_ci.yml` file in your repository: